Psychoanalytic Studies Program

 How do I find a supervisor?

 We have provided a panel of about fifty-five members of the faculty who are able to offer supervision to PSP students for $75 a session.
-Supervision is weekly and one-on-one student mentors, program co-chairs, and other students are sources of information about supervisors who would be well suited to work with you and your particular interests.
+Supervision is weekly and one-on-one.
+Each student admitted to the PSP will be assigned a PSP Steering Committee Member, who will hep with finding a supervisor well suited to the student's particular needs and interests and who will answer other transitional questions.

 I am already accepted as a candidate in the Institute.
 Can I start doing psychoanalytic work?